Kevin-Eleven/Fall_Detection_System/README.md

 # Fall Detection System

-This project uses a NodeMCU ESP8266 and MPU6050 accelerometer to detect falls and send email alerts when a fall is detected.
+This project uses a NodeMCU ESP8266, MPU6050 accelerometer, and GPS module to detect falls and send email alerts with location information when a fall is detected.
 The system can also trigger an alert manually using a push button.

 ## Table of Contents